The motivic anabelian geometry of local heights on abelian varieties: The main theorem (archimedean version)

 \begin{corollary} Let be a central extension of unipotent groups over $\R$ with mixed Hodge structure.
 Then there is a functorially assigned exact sequence

 where the horizontal arrows are the induced maps. \begin{proof} Consider the sequence of cosimplicial groups where $U_\MHS^\bullet$, $Q_\MHS^\bullet$ and $Z_\MHS^\bullet$ are the cosimplicial groups described in remark \ref{rmk:cosimplicial_MHS}.
-Identifying $W_0U(\R)$ (resp.\ $F^0U(\C)$) with $W_0\Lie(U)$ (resp.\ $F^0\Lie(U)_\C$) via the logarithm map, we see that the above sequence is a levelwise central extension in each degree.
+Identifying $W_0U(\R)$ (resp.\ $W_0U(\C)$, resp.\ $F^0W_0U(\C)$) with $W_0\Lie(U)$ (resp.\ $W_0\Lie(U)_\C$, resp.\ $F^0W_0\Lie(U)_\C$) via the logarithm map, we see that the above sequence is a degree-wise central extension.
 The long exact sequence on cohomotopy from theorem \ref{thm:long_exact_seqs} is then the desired long exact sequence. \end{proof} \end{corollary}